Calorion/syleria/src/site/notes/Garden/Obsidian Clipper Readme.md

 - When New File is chosen, images and photos will be imported into a new Note, not merely placed in the Attachments folder
 - Changed name from “Save to Obsidian” to “Obsidian Clipper”
 - Asks what folder to save new clips in
+- Full readme file moved to https://syleria.netlify.app/garden/obsidian-clipper-readme/, leaving a stub in the Shortcut

 #### Bug Fixes
 - Removed slashes from filenames, which caused files to be created in subfolders [in progress (or not)]
 - Fixed issues caused by inputs having multiple data types.
-User will now be asked to choose which to use.
+User will now be asked to choose which to use
-- Errors out on `blob:` URLs rather than failing silently.
+- Errors out on `blob:` URLs rather than failing silently
 - Improved handling of Internet connection check
 - Fixed an issue where clips with the same name as an existing file would be appended to the existing file
 - Opens Obsidian earlier to help ensure notes open correctly